 Ask Your Audience Questions In Social Media Posts

-As Forbes explains in this article, you can begin getting your audience engaged by asking questions maybe about things related to the products you sell, or other things your business does.
+You can begin getting your audience engaged by asking questions maybe about things related to the products you sell, or other things your business does.
 These tend to prompt more potential customers to jump in and perhaps become more curious about it.
 You also might use a few visual enhancements to make the question stand out a little more and get a feel for their interest level.
+Knowing your audience and having a good relationship with them is one of the most valuable things you can do to increase conversions.

 Use Facebook As A Chance To Conduct Surveys Or Resolve Complaints